 The GitLab DevOps platform empowers 100,000+ organizations to deliver software faster and more efficiently.
 We are one of the world’s largest all-remote companies with 1,600+ team members and values that guide a culture where people embrace the belief that everyone can contribute.

 Backend Engineers at GitLab work on our product.
 This includes both the open source version of GitLab, the enterprise editions, and the GitLab.com service as well.
 They work with peers on teams dedicated to areas of the product.
 They work together with product managers, designers, and frontend engineers to solve common goals.

-- Significant professional experience with Ruby on Rails or Golang
+- Significant professional experience with Ruby on Rails or language required by the specialty

 - Proficiency in the English language, both written and verbal, sufficient for success in a remote and largely asynchronous work environment

 - Demonstrated capacity to clearly and concisely communicate about complex technical, architectural, and/or organizational problems and propose thorough iterative solutions

 - Experience with performance and optimization problems and a demonstrated ability to both diagnose and prevent these problems

 - Comfort working in a highly agile, intensely iterative software development process